We celebrate the Feast of St. Alban every year on the Sunday closest to June 22.

 Legend has it that the executioner was so impressed by what Alban had done that he refused to carry out his task, thus incurring a death sentence on himself.
 Another was found to kill the two.
 Reputedly the executioner’s eyes fell out when he killed Alban.

 How much of this is factual is uncertain.
 What we do know, however, is the basic story of shelter, of the native Alban’s conversion and of his substitution of himself to enable the priest to continue his ministry.
 A cult arose around the Roman town – Verulamium – and an abbey built over Alban’s grave on top of the hill.
 Within a few decades of Alban’s death, pilgrims made their way there to pray.
 They found comfort and strength from the story and the aura of holiness enshrined there.
 The Abbey and Cathedral Church of St Alban continues as a vital Christian community to this day, with a wonderful building, a magnificent organ and great choirs and a solid pastoral witness and ministry to the city and surrounding county.

-Whoever came up with the idea of naming cities in New York and Oregon and, other States; whoever came up with the idea of naming our congregation after Alban, had great vision.
+Whoever came up with the idea of naming cities in New York, Oregon and other States and of naming our congregation after Alban, had great vision.
 Both city and congregation have a mission to stand up for what is right, regardless of the discomfort or cost; they both have the mission to care for those who are defenseless; and they both have the mission to be hospitable.

-In 2017, we celebrate our Patronal Festival on the 25th of June.
-At the Eucharist we use a liturgy developed for use in the Abbey and Cathedral of St. Alban in Britain as a sign of the link that we share with the people there.
+When we celebrate our Patronal Festival in June, at the Eucharist we use a liturgy developed for use in the Abbey and Cathedral of St. Alban in Britain as a sign of the link that we share with the people there.